eki-177/abyme/README.md

 #### #abymize
 *When in auto mode*, the abymize method can take a few options:
 * `add-button-text:` : this will set the `add_association` button text to the string of your choice.
-* All options that should be passed to either `records` or `new_records`, can be passed here and will be passed down.
+* All options that should be passed to either `records` or `new_records` can be passed here and will be passed down.

 ## Development